Gov. DeSantis seeks legislation against social media platforms

 "Over the years, however, these platforms have changed from neutral platforms that provided Americans with the freedom to speak to enforcers of preferred narratives," DeSantis said.

-The governor said he believes social media has played an "increasingly decisive role in elections and negatively impacted Americans who descent from orthodoxy favored by the big tech cartel."
+The governor said he believes social media has played an "increasingly decisive role in elections and negatively impacted Americans who dissent from orthodoxy favored by the big tech cartel."

 This move comes after former President Trump Donald was taken off most major social media outlets following the deadly riot at the U.S. Capitol on Jan.
 6.